Picked up this tuner-amp (c. 1968). I was drawn to its having a shortwave band. Note that the high frequencies are on

 Follow-Up: Took the chassis out and sprayed some DeoxIT into the AM and SW select switches and it seems to good effect.
 They're sort of open at the back: spray and work 'em, wait, work 'em again, and repeat.

 The back panel calls out "7V" lamps and, given my 6.3V #40's, I was bugged about the line measuring 6.8v(ac) - so I put a couple of diodes back-to-back in series, knocking that down to '6v'.
 [The two dial lamps and the one behind the tuning meter are in parallel.]
 Their brightness was verging on garish, reducing v_lamp "to spec" made that much nicer.

 [Hadn't looked at the circuit board first time around, but upon going back in I noticed that the screws securing it to the chassis were soldered over.]

 I was considering putting this in the front room as my 'daily driver', but it doesn't have a tape monitor loop.

-SW tuning requires extra patience because it doesn't have a fine tuning control.
+Tuning SW stations requires extra patience because it doesn't have a fine tuning control.
 Nonetheless, I'd have been especially happy to have had this during the international broadcasting era.
 Sadly, there's not much to tune in anymore.

 11FEB2018 - Good results with a couple of Bluetooth receiver configurations, connected with DIN to RCA adapter found on (where else?) ebay.